sdziallas/comp55/docs/labs/9-Github.md

 you have a few options,
 you can either commit
 your latest changes,
-or if you feel like you didn't really make any changes and they must be by accident or say you were just playing around with the code, then it would be best for you to do a hard reset like we did in Step 2.
+or if you feel like you didn't make any changes and they must be by accident or say you were just playing around with the code, then it would be best for you to do a hard reset like we did in Step 2.
 Once you either commit or reset the code, you can then try to pull the code again.
-Remember that if you did commit after pulling and merging it's best for you to push the code back on the server so that you let the server know that you have the latest changes.
+Remember that if you did commit after pulling and merging you should push the code back on the server so that you let the server know that you have the latest changes.

 If you ever want to find out if changes have been made